itismyera/7-Zip-zstd/DOC/readme.txt

 DISABLE_RAR_COMPRESS=1
   removes "not fully free" code of RAR decompression codecs from compilation.

-RAR decompression codecs in 7-Zip code has some additional license restrictions, that can be treated as not fully compatible with free-software licenses.
+RAR decompression codecs in Zipr code has some additional license restrictions, that can be treated as not fully compatible with free-software licenses.
-DISABLE_RAR_COMPRESS=1 allows to exclude such "not-fully-free" RAR code from compilation. if DISABLE_RAR_COMPRESS=1 is specified, 7-zip will not be able to decompress files from rar archives, but 7-zip still will be able to open rar archives to get list of files or to extract files that are stored without compression. if DISABLE_RAR=1 is specified, 7-zip will not be able to work with RAR archives.
+DISABLE_RAR_COMPRESS=1 allows to exclude such "not-fully-free" RAR code from compilation. if DISABLE_RAR_COMPRESS=1 is specified, Zipr will not be able to decompress files from rar archives, but Zipr still will be able to open rar archives to get list of files or to extract files that are stored without compression. if DISABLE_RAR=1 is specified, Zipr will not be able to work with RAR archives.

-7-Zip and p7zip
+Zipr and p7zip
 ===============
-Now there are two different ports of 7-Zip for Linux/macOS:
+Now there are two different ports of Zipr for Linux/macOS:

-1) p7zip - another port of 7-Zip for Linux, made by an independent developer.
+1) p7zip - another port of Zipr for Linux, made by an independent developer.
    The latest version of p7zip now is 16.02, and that p7zip 16.02 is outdated now. http://sourceforge.net/projects/p7zip/

-2) 7-Zip for Linux/macOS - this package - it's new code with all changes from latest 7-Zip for Windows.
+2) Zipr for Linux/macOS - this package - it's new code with all changes from latest Zipr for Windows.

 These two ports are not identical.
-Note also that some Linux specific things can be implemented better in p7zip than in new 7-Zip for Linux.
+Note also that some Linux specific things can be implemented better in p7zip than in new Zipr for Linux.

 Notes:
 ------
-7-Zip consists of COM modules (DLL files).
+Zipr consists of COM modules (DLL files).
-But 7-Zip doesn't use standard COM interfaces for creating objects.
+But Zipr doesn't use standard COM interfaces for creating objects.
 Look at
-7zip\UI\Client7z folder for example of using DLL files of 7-Zip.
+7zip\UI\Client7z folder for example of using DLL files of Zipr.
-Some DLL files can use other DLL files from 7-Zip.
+Some DLL files can use other DLL files from Zipr.
 If you don't like it, you must use standalone version of DLL.
 To compile standalone version of DLL you must include all used parts to project and define some defs.